NITEESH13/fraudlent-transactions/README.md

-Mobile react native app that showcases our algorithm that utilizes multi-layer Elman Relational Neural Networks as well as heuristics to predict whether or not a transaction is fraudulent
+Our system, which combines heuristics and multi-layer Elman Relational Neural Networks to detect whether a transaction is fraudulent, is demonstrated in a mobile react native app.